gdaisukesuzuki/Rapidsai_ArchLinuxCuda11/README.md

-# How to BUild NVIDIA's RAPIDS on Arch Linux on CUDA11
+# How to Build NVIDIA's RAPIDS on Arch Linux on CUDA11
 PKGBUILD's for building NVIDIA's RAPIDS (cuML/cuDF) on Arch Linux + CUDA11 a  procedure of building NVIDIA's [RAPIDS](https://rapids.ai/) under Arch Linux with CUDA environment on  '''Single Nvidia's GPU'''.